danielendeg/nugetpackageupdate/specs/MigrateLoggingToGeneva/Migration_of_logging_to_Geneva_from_Application_Insights.md

 ```

 ### Performance Counters
 We are not using any custom performance counters currently.
 There are some counters which are not a part of the .Net Core CLR.
-If we can see the perf counters using Perf Mon then the Monitoring Agent can read those.
-If we expose any perf counter via ETW, EventSource for Event Tracing those can also be picked up with the Monitoring agent.
-However, if we want counters like the error rate then we would have to consume the ILogger entries for Kesteral and use those to create metrics.
-There is documentation on turning logs into metrics for Geneva.
-This would allow emitting those metrics to the Hot Path.
+For any exsiting counters, if we can see the perf counters using Perf Mon then the Monitoring Agent can read those and we only need to add them to the MDS config to start consuming them.

+If we expose any perf counters via ETW, EventSource or Event Tracing those can also be picked up with the Monitoring agent and pushed to the Warm path.
+We could then set up a connector with conversion rules for each log we want to turn into metrics.
+These metrics would be availalble in the Hot path in 5-20 minutes after being emitted for the monitoring agent to collect.
+Not ideal as you can no longer rely on those metrics for ICM events.
+The Hot Path will only take new data up to 20 minutes old.
+If the data is delayed for processing and ends up out of that window then the data is ignored in the Hot Path.

+If we want counters like the error rate then we could consume the ILogger entries for Kesteral and use those to create metrics.
+Then use the above process to allow emitting those metrics to the Hot Path.
 I also did some digging in the Kestrel source code to see where they are logging to.
 They do have an EventSource logger with the event name of "Microsoft-AspNetCore-Server-Kestrel".
-It is more efficient to emit metrics from our code directly, but since kestrel is outside our code base this is an alternative.
-We can use EventCounters for .Net Core to create metrics we would like to see as part of our code.
+It is more efficient to emit Ifx metrics from our code directly, but since kestrel is outside our code base this is an alternative.
+There is a performance hit for collecting these metrics using Derived Events as it may overload the monitoring agent if we have too many Event rules or logs to process and we could end up losing logs as the Derived Event processing is low priority for the monitoring agent.
+Using CentralBond, instead of locally on the machine, to do the Derviced Events is even worse and cannot handle much of a load for this process.

 Here are the current Perf Counters we currently collect and push to Geneva Hot Path.